What does a Phase 2 [Intrusive] Site Investigation involve?

 As part of any investigation, it is common to include monitoring of groundwater, gas and vapour or other aspect of concern.
 These monitoring visits can be done over several weeks or months depending on the scope and purpose and are usually detailed as part of the investigation design.

 We’re happy to talk so feel free to contact us on 0800 0209 307 or e-mail us on firstname.lastname@example.org.
-While we finish our White Papers on Phase 1 and Phase 2 Investigations, why not check out these related blogs:
+While we finish our eBooks on Phase 1 and Phase 2 Investigations, why not check out these related blogs: